 8 things you should know about Client-Side Performance Testing

 Performance Testing is crucial to the development of the mobile application.
-It helps to test the speed, response time, stability, and resource usage of the app under a particular workload.
+It helps to test the app’s speed, response time, stability, and resource usage under a particular workload.
 Planning an effective performance test strategy is complex as the tester needs to cover specialized test types that should be applied in specific ways.

 There are different performance testing types, namely, load testing, spike testing, stress testing, endurance testing, volume testing, and scalability testing.
-Client-side Performance Testing metrics demand the QA to behave like the users to identify the application’s bottlenecks.
-If an application takes longer to load, and the interface is not intuitive, customers will likely abandon it after first use.
-80-90% of applications fail to make an impact on the users.
+Client-side performance testing metrics demand that the QA behave like the users to identify the application’s bottlenecks.
+If an application takes longer to load and the interface is not intuitive, customers will likely abandon it after first use.
+80-90% of applications fail to impact the users.

-Client-side performance testing involves strategies that will help you to make the end-users of your app stay.
+Client-side performance testing involves strategies that will help you make your app’s end-users stay.
 It will enable you to develop an app that can deliver a strong customer experience (CX).
 Such performance testing helps to configure and optimize the application server and is the key to improved CX.

 Perform And Behave Like Users

-To carry client-side performance testing, the tester needs to perform and behave like the end-users to test if the application performs as expected in the real-world scenario.
-Duress testing is essential to try if the app can deliver consistent performance under a particular workload.
-Often when the traffic on an application increases, it takes longer to load.
+To conduct client-side performance testing, the tester must perform and behave like the end-users to test if the application performs as expected in the real-world scenario.
+Duress testing is essential to see if the app can deliver consistent performance under a particular workload.
+When the traffic on an application increases, it takes longer to load.
 The response time of the server is an essential factor, if it takes longer to load, customers, are likely to refrain from using it.

 Client-Side– Front-End Performance Testing Challenges

 As mentioned above, server overload is an essential factor that can hamper the browser app’s performance.
-Some of the other features you need to test are the comprehensibility of the visible texts, graphics, formatting, and layout (CSS), and functional elements such as the button, links, forms.
-You need to test the available elements’ responsiveness to user actions and how quickly it can carry out the user’s requests.
-Ensure that you are matching the real-world environment with actual content and new code.
-Also, you need to identify the essential elements on your page and find out their load time.
+Some other features you need to test are the comprehensibility of the visible texts, graphics, formatting, layout (CSS), and functional elements such as buttons, links, and forms.
+You need to test the available elements’ responsiveness to user actions and how quickly they can fulfil the user’s requests.
+Ensure you match the real-world environment with actual content and new code.
+Also, you need to identify your page’s essential elements and find their load time.

 Client-Side Test Types